Nursing

 The following requirements must be met to remain and progress in the Pre Licensure Traditional B.S.N. program track:

-• Course grades of C (75%) or higher in graded nursing courses, and satisfactory ("S") grades in nursing clinical (laboratory) courses, are required to remain in the program.
+• Course grades of "C" (75%) or higher in graded nursing courses, and satisfactory ("S") grades in nursing clinical (laboratory) courses, are required to remain in the program.

-• A student may only have one nursing course grade below C (75%) or one clinical (laboratory) course of Unsatisfactory ("U") to be eligible for readmission.
+• A student may only have one nursing course grade below "C" (75%) or one clinical (laboratory) course of Unsatisfactory ("U") to be eligible for readmission.

-• Withdrawing from a nursing course is considered the same as receiving below a C (75%) in a graded course or an Unsatisfactory ("U") in a clinical (laboratory) course and requires application for readmission to the B.S.N. program.
+• Withdrawing from a nursing course is considered the same as receiving below a "C" (75%) in a graded course or an Unsatisfactory ("U") in a clinical (laboratory) course and requires an application for readmission to the B.S.N. program.
 Students who withdraw from 2 or more courses may not be eligible for readmission.

 • If readmitted to the nursing program, students may repeat a nursing course (including clinical) one time only and must successfully pass the course on the second attempt to remain in the program.

-• Students who receive less than a passing grade of C (75%) in a nursing course or an Unsatisfactory ("U") in a clinical (laboratory) course will receive academic advising to develop an individualized revised academic plan of study.
+• Students who receive less than a passing grade of "C" (75%) in a nursing course or an Unsatisfactory ("U") in a clinical (laboratory) course will receive academic advising to develop an individualized revised academic plan of study.

 • Students repeating a nursing clinical course must also repeat the nursing course component.
 Conversely, if the student is repeating a nursing course, the associated nursing clinical/laboratory course must be repeated also.